 Cyrus CD8 SE2 (2012)

 It was less fussy with discs and Cyrus claimed it could more accurately read a compact disc's data.
-It had an excellent a sense of organisation, as well as musicality and punch that was very much in Cyrus mould.
+It had an excellent sense of organisation, as well as musicality and punch that were very much in the Cyrus mould.

 Like the company's other products, an upgrade path was possible.
 Slot in the PSX power supply and an extra dose of bass weight, authority and finesse could be extracted.